raven-laboratory/raven-laboratory.github.io/_projects/streaming_sketching.md

 ## Software

-- [substring-complexity](https://github.com/regindex/substring-complexity) - Software that implements a streaming algorithm for computing a (1&#8239;±&#8239;ε)-approximation, with high probability, of the δ-distance between strings, using sublinear working space.
+- [substring-complexity](https://github.com/regindex/substring-complexity) - Software that implements a streaming algorithm for computing a (1&#8239;±&#8239;ε)-approximation, with high probability, of the string complexity measure δ (and corresponding string distance), using sublinear working space.